 - Alcohol may interact with this drug.
 Be sure your child does not drink alcohol.

 - This drug may lower testosterone levels.
-This may cause a change in sex ability, enlarged breasts, or low sperm counts.
+This may cause enlarged breasts, not able to get an erection, or low sperm counts.
 Testosterone levels go back to normal after this drug is stopped.
-Talk with the doctor.
+Call the doctor if any of these effects occur.

 - A burning, numbness, or tingling feeling that is not normal.